netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-setting-up-the-orgainzation.md

 TLE will use 2 contact groups - IT (contains Susan and Eric) and Facilities (contains Alexa).
 The contacts will be assigned to site objects and be given one of the contact roles 'Operations' or 'Emergency'.

 ## Video - Setting Up The Organization
 As always the best way to understand the power of NetBox is to dive right in!
 This short video will step through creating all the objects for the TLE Consulting Organization.
-Also, as LTE's awesome Network Engineers, Susan and Eric are using NetBox to help build out the new branch office site in Brisbane, Australia, they will also add the new information for this site.
+Also, as TLE's awesome Network Engineers, Susan and Eric are using NetBox to help build out the new branch office site in Brisbane, Australia, they will also add the new information for this site.

 With that said, let's get started!